Fitbit vs Apple Watch: Which fitness tracker is better?

 One of our favorite features on Apple Watch is that, if you start a workout but forget to log it, you will get a prompt asking if you want to turn on tracking.

-Even more impressive, the Apple Watches 7, 8, and 9 use specialist AI software to recognize the type of movement you’re doing.
+Even more impressive, newer Apple Watch models use machine learning to recognize the type of movement you’re doing.
 For example, rather than simply track that you are dancing, they can distinguish that you are Bhangra dancing – and give a more accurate calorie count as a result.

 Fitbit vs Apple Watch: Which design is better?

 With its square design, the Apple Watch has hardly changed since it launched in 2015.
-The Series 8 and 9 have the biggest and toughest screens to date (41mm and 45mm), while the display in the Series 9 is also the brightest.
+The Series 10 has the biggest and toughest screens to date (42mm and 46mm), while the chunkier, more rugged Apple Watch Ultra goes up to 49mm.

 The Fitbit started out as an activity band-type design and a lot of its models still stick with this aesthetic.
-The Inspire 2, Charge 5 and Luxe models are all slim trackers, while the Versa 3, Versa 4 and the Sense 2 have a larger, square face.
+The Inspire 2, Charge 5 and Luxe models are all slim trackers, while the Versa 3, Versa 4 and the Sense 2 had a larger, square face before being discontinued in favor of the Pixel Watch from Google.

 Both Apple Watches and Fitbits are swim-proof and can be personalized by changing bands or watch faces.